luccagsp/Library-management-system/README.md

 You only need import the .sql file in mysql.

-For login type "space" in Username and "space" in Password.
+For login type a space in Username and space in Password.

 This system contains:
   -Login system